joshasuncion/stat133-hws-fall17/README.md

 Repository for HW assignments of Stat 133 (Fall 2017)

-- Student name: First Last
+- Student name: Joshua Asuncion
-- Github username: usrname
+- Github username: joshasuncion
-- Lab section: 101
+- Lab section: 106
-- GSI: Leia Organa
+- GSI: Omid Shams Solari

 -----

 ## Get your own repository

 Get your own copy (clone) of this repository.
 This means that you will have to `git clone` the repository.
 Do NOT confuse _cloning_ with _forking_ (please do NOT fork this repo).

 - In your computer, open the command line.